 The side-effects you may experience are specific to the area on your body getting treated and typically start appearing around the third week of your treatment.
 For example, prostate cancer patients typically experience urinary frequency as a side effect of the radiation therapy because the bladder is very close to the prostate, but they will not experience hair loss or headaches as a side effect.

 The only hair loss that can be experienced in radiation therapy is the hair that covers the area of treatment.
 Complete hair loss is a side effect of chemotherapy, which is a completely different treatment than radiation therapy.
 In order to treat your side effects, you may be prescribed medication, suggested an altered diet, or prescribed a topical lotion to apply to affected areas.
-To read more about side effects, click here to visit our side effects page.
 You will be evaluated by the medical team once a week during the treatment course.

 Treatment End/Follow Up